AlynxZhou/reframe/README.md

 DRM/KMS based remote desktop for Linux that supports Wayland/NVIDIA/headless/login…
 -----------------------------------------------------------------------------------

+# Where Are My Users?

+I am really interested in how ReFrame helps you in your daily life!
+Please send email to [alynx.zhou@gmail.com](mailto:alynx.zhou@gmail.com) and tell me about how you use ReFrame.
+If you feel good about it, don't forget to star this repo and introduce ReFrame to others!

 # Features

 If you are interested in contribution, you may read [HACKING.md](./HACKING.md) first which should be helpful.